 The four GED subtests are measured on a 100-200 scale.
 The required minimum score is 145 on each subtest.
-The HS equivalency score is 145-164.
+The high school equivalency score is 145-164.
 The 165-174 range indicates you are college-ready.
-If your score is in the 175-200 range, you additionally will get college credits.
+If your score is in the 175-200 range, you additionally will get up to college credits.

-The HSE exam gives adults who couldn’t complete their high school education the chance to earn a credential that is all over North America recognized as equivalent to a standard high school diploma.
+The GED exam gives adults who couldn’t complete their high school education the chance to earn a credential that is all over North America recognized as equivalent to a standard high school diploma.

 The General Education Development (GED) exam is entirely computer-based and this makes actually sense as in the contemporary workplace, there’s hardly any job that will not require some sort of computer and/or keyboarding literacy.